tudocomp/tudocomp/docs/content/start-build.md

 ## Unit Tests

 If gtest is available, you can use `make check` to run all tests.
 Use `make build_check` to only compile, but not run the tests.
+See \subpage test for more information on the tests.